 Reports exist that anatomic variants of the EIP muscle have an incidence of 16%.
 Variations in the extensor digitorum brevis muscle have a 9% rate of occurrence.
 In 22% of cadaveric specimens, an aberrant slip of the ECU muscle was observed inserting on the fifth metacarpal.

 Three variants of superfluous wrist extensor muscles have previously been described.
 These variants are the extensor carpi radialis intermedius (ECRI), extensor carpi radialis tertius (ECRT), and extensor carpi radialis accessories (ECRA).
 Estimates are that ECRA and ECRI are present in 10-20% of individuals.
 Additionally, the aberrant ERCA muscle is identified as having multiple deviations.

-After extensive conservative management has been trialed and has failed to relieve symptoms, surgical intervention is indicated for the treatment of lateral epicondylitis.
+After extensive conservative management has been trialed and has failed to relieve symptoms, surgical intervention is indicated to treat lateral epicondylitis.
 Surgical intervention aims at debriding angiofibroblastic tissue at the origin of the ECRB.
-In some instances, tendon repair or complete release of the muscle may be indicated depending on the extent of pathology appreciated.
+In some instances, tendon repair or complete muscle release may be indicated depending on the extent of pathology appreciated.
 There are multiple surgical approaches, and there is a lack of evidence supporting one specific surgical technique.